/errorreport (Set Error Reporting Behavior) (C# Compiler Options)

 An internal compiler error (ICE) results when the compiler cannot process a source code file.
 When an ICE occurs, the compiler does not produce an output file or any useful diagnostic that you can use to fix your code.

-In previous releases, when you got an ICE, you were encouraged to call Microsoft technical support to report the problem.
-With /errorreport, you can provide ICE information directly to the Visual C# team.
+In previous releases, when you received an ICE, you were encouraged to contact Microsoft Product Support Services to report the problem.
+By using /errorreport, you can provide ICE information to the Visual C# team.
 Your error reports can help improve future compiler releases.

-A user's ability to send reports depends on machine and user policy permissions.
+A user's ability to send reports depends on computer and user policy permissions.

-For more information on error debugger, see Description of the Dr. Watson for Windows (Drwtsn32.exe) Tool.
+For more information about error debugger, see Description of the Dr. Watson for Windows (Drwtsn32.exe) Tool.

 To set this compiler option in the Visual Studio development environment

 Open the project's Properties page.
-For more information, see.
+For more information, see How to: Set Build Properties (C#).

 Click the Build property page.